Minister for Foreign Affairs (Ghana)

-The Minister for Foreign Affairs is the Ghana government official who is responsible for overseeing the country's foreign policy and international diplomacy.
-The foreign minister is usually one of the most senior members of Cabinet.
+The Minister for Foreign Affairs is government official responsible for overseeing the foreign policy and international diplomacy of Ghana.
+Currently Samuel Okudzeto Ablakwa, the minister is usually one of the most senior members of Cabinet.
 Under military regimes in Ghana, the title; minister has been replaced with commissioner or secretary.

-The Minister for Foreign Affairs since January 2017 has been Honorable Shirley Ayorkor Botchway.
-The ministry is at present combined with other portfolios to form the Ministry of Foreign Affairs and Regional Integration under the government of Nana Akufo-Addo of the New Patriotic Party.
+During the government rule of Nana Akufo-Addo of the New Patriotic Party between January 2017 and January 2025, the ministry was combined with other portfolios to form the "Ministry of Foreign Affairs and Regional Integration" headed by Shirley Ayorkor Botchway.
+On 18 September 2025, the ministry awarded diplomatic passport to the following Ghanaians; Ibrahim Mahama, Wade Maya, Rocky Dawuni, Anita Erskine and Dentaa.